 The new capabilities will demonstrate the companies’ continued investment in delivering deeper levels of integration between AWS and the Salesforce Lightning Platform.

 Customers talked to us about sensitive data in Salesforce and using deep analytics and data processing on AWS and moving them back and forth in a secure way – Matt Garman, vice president, Amazon Elastic Compute Cloud

-Further, customers are increasingly building event-driven architectures that trigger processes in AWS based on data changes in Salesforce, and vice versa.
-As part of this announcement, the serverless computing and developers are also in use of event triggers to drive business processes.
+Further, customers are increasingly building event-driven architectures that trigger processes in AWS based on data changes in Salesforce and vice versa.
+As part of this announcement, serverless computing and developers are also in the use of event triggers to drive business processes.
 AWS integration with Salesforce Platform Events will be available in 2019.